Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/Visualization/README.md

 # Visualizing the Population Health Report with Power BI

 After deploying the [Population Health Management Solution](https://github.com/Azure/cortana-intelligence-population-health-management), simulated patient data and predictions will begin to accumulate.
 This README describes the steps necessary to display and glean insights from the data using Power BI.
-First, you will configure a pre-existing dashboard to visualize the data created from your Azure Stream Analytics "cold path" from [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/).
+Below you will find instructions on how to connect your Power BI to: 1) the data in your Data Lake Store and 2) real time stream through your Azure Stream Analytics.
+We have provided a power BI file with an example Population Health report and will guide you though creating some visuals and publishing a dashboard.
 After uploading this dashboard to [Power BI Online](https://powerbi.microsoft.com/en-us/landing/signin/), you will add visualizations based on the real-time Azure Stream Analytics "hot path" data.

 ## - [Visualize Data from Data Lake Store](#cold)
 ## - [Visualize Data From Real-time Data Stream](#hot)